Lent 2025

 + + + + + + +

-Financial Support for the Passionist Sisters of St. Paul of the Cross and the O’Connell House
+Financial Support for the Hospitaller Sisters of Mercy

 Please keep them and all victims of human trafficking in your daily prayers!